ferrazzipietro/PageRankSimilarityMeasure/README.md

 # PageRankSimilarityMeasure
-A measure of similarity to compare instances of pageRanks built on the same graph (data) generated using different parameters
+A measure of similarity to compare instances of pageRanks built on the same graph (data) generated using different parameters and eventually rigorously define the convergence of pageRank algorithm (tuning of the parameters).

 ### Tools Required

 To run this project IntelliJ is suggested as java IDE.
+For visualization of the results, R is needed.

 ### Abstract